 “The supply chain got very expensive in terms of shipping, and costs went up, retail costs went up, packaging prices went up, ingredient costs went up.
 What we did was we just tweaked pricing where we could — we increased our rate.”

-Leslie noted that looking at your business’s cash conversion cycle can help determine pricing.
+Leslie noted that looking at your business’s cash conversion and total revenue cycle can help determine pricing.
 Walton Wood Farm made most of its sales via credit card, and customers had to pay in advance on accounts receivable.

 Advice to Late Bloomers in Business

-It’s never too late to start your business.
+Even if you are not one of the most profitable companies, it’s never too late to start your business.
 Leslie started her company when she was 49 years old.
 She began her business by making homemade bath salts with humorous labels.
-By approaching local store business owners, she was able to put her product out on the market.
+By approaching local store business owners, she was able to put her various product lines out on the market.
 Here are some pieces of advice from Leslie’s experience:

 1. Asking for Others’ Opinion

-When you come up with an idea, the question to ask is, “Hey, I want you to tell me every single thing that's wrong with this.”
+When you come up with an idea for new customers, the question to ask is, “Hey, I want you to tell me every single thing that's wrong with this.”
 People will give you their critical opinion and the truth when you invite them to do so.
 This prevents those you asked from having to sugarcoat their thoughts on your product.

 2. Write Their Opinion

-After asking for opinions from your family and friends, write them down and take what you can improve upon to your product or service line.
+After asking for opinions from your family and friends, write them down and take what you can improve upon to your product or service top and bottom line too.
 It’s better to ask other people outside of your bubble for their thoughts on your business.
 The more input you get, the better insight you will have for the business.
 Leslie thinks of it this way:

 “If you ask ten people, and they're saying exactly the same thing, you have a problem.”